On the efficient numerical computation of covariant Lyapunov vectors: Theoretical aspects and numerical methods

 \cite{Noethen2019a}.
 If $\Omega_i$ corresponds to a zero LE $\lambda_i=0$, then we call $\Omega_i$ the center subspace.
 A set of $N$ linearly independent unit vectors that span the splitting \eqref{eq:splitting} are known as CLVs.
 Note that if $\dim\Omega_i=1$, then $\Omega_i$ contains only one CLV, which is unique up to a sign, otherwise any $\dim\Omega_i$ linearly independent unit vectors in $\Omega_i$ can be chosen arbitrarily as the CLVs of $\Omega_i$.

 Generically, a randomly chosen subspace $G_i$ of $T_{\bs x}\mathcal{M}$ satisfying $\dim G_i=\dim\Gamma_i^-$ will converge exponentially fast to the filtration subspace $\Gamma_i^-$ under the forward evolution of the tangent dynamics, i.e.\ $G_i\to\Gamma_i^-$ as $t\to\infty$ for each $i=1,\dots,m$.
+As shown in \cite{Noethen2019,Noethen2019a}, these exponential rates of convergence are given by the spectral gaps $\lambda_i-\lambda_{i+1}$.
 Furthermore, a generic subspace $C_i$ of $\Gamma_i^-$ satisfying $\dim C_i=\dim \Omega_i$ will converge exponentially fast to the splitting subspace $\Omega_i$ under backward evolution, i.e.\ $C_i\to\Omega_i$ as $t\to-\infty$ for each $i=1,\dots,m$.
-These exponential rates of convergence are determined by the spectral gaps between consecutive LEs \cite{GinelliEtAl2013,Noethen2019,Noethen2019a}.
+At least in the case when each $\Omega_i$ is 1-D, these exponential convergence rates are $\lambda_{i-1}-\lambda_i$ \cite{GinelliEtAl2013}.
 The GC algorithm computes the first $k\leq N$ CLVs by taking advantage of this behavior of the tangent dynamics.
-For convenience, we provide here a high-level summary of the algorithm's four phases; note though that we omit the implementation details which ensure the numerical stability of the GC algorithm, but such details can be found elsewhere (e.g.\ \cite{GinelliEtAl2013,PikovskyPoliti2016}). \begin{enumerate} \item \textbf{Forward transient phase.} Initialize a set of $k\leq N$ random deviation vectors.
+The four phases of the algorithm are depicted in Fig.~\ref{fig:phases} and can be summarized as follows: \begin{enumerate} \item \textbf{Forward transient phase.} Initialize a set of $k\leq N$ random deviation vectors.
 Evolve these vectors forward in time until the subspaces $G_i$ they span converge to $\Gamma_i^-$. \item \textbf{Forward dynamics phase.} Further evolve these deviation vectors forward in time until the filtration subspaces $\Gamma_i^-$ have been accurately estimated over a desired time interval. \item \textbf{Backward transient phase.} Initialize a set of $k\leq N$ random deviation vectors which span the estimated filtration subspaces $\Gamma_i^-$.
-Evolve these vectors backward in time until the subspaces $C_i$ they span converge to $\Omega_i$. \item \textbf{Backward dynamics phase.} Further evolve these deviation vectors backward in time until the splitting subspaces $\Omega_i$ have been accurately estimated over a desired time interval. \end{enumerate}
+Evolve these vectors backward in time until the subspaces $C_i$ they span converge to $\Omega_i$. \item \textbf{Backward dynamics phase.} Further evolve these deviation vectors backward in time until the splitting subspaces $\Omega_i$ have been accurately estimated over a desired time interval. \end{enumerate} Note, however, that our summary of the GC algorithm omits important implementation details that ensure the numerical stability of the GC algorithm---such as the repeated orthonormalization of deviation vectors during the forward evolution parts of the algorithm---because such details are covered extensively elsewhere, see e.g.\ \cite{GinelliEtAl2013,PikovskyPoliti2016,duPlessis2024}.